Justin1230123/COIT20252-e-portfolio/E-portfolio_1.md

 Scholarly article: Optimization of Business Processes Through BPM Methodology: A Case Study on Data Analysis and Performance Improvement (Teixeira, Ferreira & Ramos, 2024/2025)

 ## Summary of the chosen artefact:
-This article applies the full BPM lifecycle to optimize a complex market analysis process in the market intelligence department of a major energy company.
-It presents detailed BPMN models for both the “as-is” and “to-be” states, using BPMN 2.0 notation.
-The study includes process discovery, value-added analysis, root-cause analysis, redesign with selective automation (Python scripts and Power BI dashboards), and implementation.
+This article applies the BPM lifecycle to optimize a complex market analysis process in the market intelligence department of a major energy company.
+It presents detailed BPMN models (using BPMN 2.0 notation) for both the as-is and to-be states.
+The study includes process discovery, value-added analysis, root-cause analysis, redesign strategy with selective automation (Python 3.10 scripts and Power BI dashboards), and implementation.
 UML diagrams (use case, sequence, package, component) are also used to support modeling and validation.
 The results show significant improvements in process efficiency, data quality, and decision-making support (Teixeira, Ferreira & Ramos, 2024).

 | Artefact #3 |
 | :---: |